 How are freshmen assigned roommates?

-Roommates are matched by the Residential Life staff using the information provided by the student on the Housing Preference Form.
+Roommates are matched by the Residential Life staff using shared First-Year Experience courses.

 How do you deal with roommate problems?